Skip to main content

 My Personal Recommendation

-After years of working with both, here is my honest take: start with PostgreSQL unless you have a specific reason not to.
+After years of working with both, here's my honest take: start with PostgreSQL unless you've got a specific reason not to.

-The extension ecosystem (pgvector, PostGIS, TimescaleDB) means PostgreSQL can grow with your application in ways MySQL cannot match.
-The JSONB support alone saves you from needing a separate document store for semi-structured data.
-And the cloud ecosystem around PostgreSQL — Supabase, Neon, Tembo — is innovating faster than the MySQL side.
+The extension ecosystem (pgvector, PostGIS, TimescaleDB) means PostgreSQL can grow with your application in ways MySQL can't match.
+JSONB support alone saves you from needing a separate document store for semi-structured data.
+And the cloud ecosystem around PostgreSQL — Supabase, Neon, Tembo — is moving faster than the MySQL side.

-That said, MySQL is not a bad choice.
-It is battle-tested at absurd scale (Facebook, Uber, YouTube via Vitess), and PlanetScale has done wonderful work on the developer experience.
-If your team knows MySQL deeply and your use case is straightforward CRUD, do not switch just because PostgreSQL is trendier.
+That said, MySQL isn't a bad choice.
+Not even close.
+It's battle-tested at absurd scale (Facebook, Uber, YouTube via Vitess), and PlanetScale has done wonderful work on the developer experience.
+If your team knows MySQL deeply and your use case is straightforward CRUD, don't switch just because PostgreSQL is trendier.
+Switching databases for bragging rights is a terrible use of engineering time.

-Just promise me you will not use SQLite in production for a multi-user web app.
+Just promise me you won't use SQLite in production for a multi-user web app.
 We need to draw the line somewhere.

 Share